ckyy5770/PubSubCoordZmq/README.md

 When the data sender starts, it will connect to given receiver address and register itself on the zookeeper server by creating a node under /sometopic/pub, then it will register a local message buffer for it, and start a thread that keep checking and sending messages from the buffer.
 (Note the sender provides a send(message) method for publisher to send messages to its internal message buffer.)

 Note: once started, the sender will not automatically stopped when there are no messages in its sending buffer, it can only be removed by explicitly by publisher calling sender.stop();

+(TBD) data sender should also has a thread to receive notifications from the broker, if there is a channel plan change for this topic, it should reconnect itself to the new correct channel address.

 ## Default Sender
 Every publisher born with a default sender, which directly connects to the default message channel of the broker.
 When there is not a message channel for one specific topic, the message will be sent through default sender.